akshitagupta15june/Face-X/Awesome-face-operations/Gender_Classification/Readme.md

-# Deep convolutional neural networks :
+## 3.Deep convolutional neural networks :
  In contrast to modern Deep Convolutional Neural Networks (D-CNN) like VGGNet, LeNet-5 network architecture was comparatively moderate because of the limited number of computational resources such as time, memory, processing power, and the various algorithmic challenges for training the huge networks.
 Yet much potential exists in` Deep Convolutional Neural